Bill-Remy/MechaCar_Statistical_Analysis/README.md

 ## Suspension Coil Sample vs. Population Analysis (Deliverable 3)

 ### Comparison of Lot Mean vs. Population Mean (Deliverable 3 Part 1)
-To determine if the mean PSI from sample lots is different than the total population mean a simple t-test was conducted for each Lot.
-The results of the t-tests are shown below.
+T
-The following hypotheses were used:
+he following hypotheses were used for the t-test of samples compared to the population:

-H0: There is no statistical difference between the sample mean PSI and the population mean PSI.
+H0: There is no statistical difference between the sample mean PSI and the population mean PSI if 1500.

 Ha: There is a statistical difference between the sample mean PSI and the population PSI.

 An alpha = 0.05 was used for all tests.

+The results of the t-test comparing all sample values of coil psi to the population mean of 1500 psi is shown below.

 <img src="Sample_mean_to_Population.png">